-To mitigate LLM hallucinations, our approach is grounded in two key insights, facilitating an effective compilation-free and customizable static analysis.
-First, we realize that a sophisticated static analysis problem can be decomposed into smaller, more tractable sub-problems focused on simpler program properties within compact code snippets.
-This decomposition narrows the program scope and simplifies the properties that LLMs address, thereby reducing the risk of hallucinations.
-As such, we introduce a restricted form of Datalog, e.g., $R_1(x, y) \leftarrow R_2(x, z), R_3(z, y)$, which enables the users to decompose a static analysis problem, e.g., analyzing the program property depicted by $R_1(x, y)$, into several sub-problems, e.g., analyzing simpler program properties depicted by $R_2(x, z)$ and $R_3(z, y)$.
-The second insight is that while semantic analysis is generally undecidable~\cite{rice1953classes}, many syntactic properties of programs can be effectively addressed through deterministic, parsing-based analysis.
-Hence, we can customize LLMs by prompting them to analyze semantic properties while leveraging a parser to derive syntactic properties.
-Such a neuro-symbolic design would remove the hallucinations from the reasoning of syntactic properties.
-Specifically, the Datalog-style analysis policy allows for two kinds of relations, e.g., $R_2(x, z)$ may be either symbolic or neural relations, to represent the syntactic and semantic program properties, respectively. \xz{in the current story, there is not a final safety net for hallucination.
-In LLMSAN and LLMDFA, we can rely on formal methods.
-I know technically, the two do not have guarantees, but the story sounds better.
-Right now, your story is to simplify the problem.
-But there is not validation.}
+To mitigate hallucinations, our approach is grounded in two key insights.
+First, a sophisticated analysis problem can be decomposed into smaller, more tractable sub-problems focusing on simpler program properties within compact code snippets, which narrows the program scope and simplifies the properties that LLMs address, thereby reducing the risk of hallucinations.
+As such, we introduce a Datalog rule, e.g., $R_1(x, y) \leftarrow R_2(x, z), R_3(z, y)$, which enables the users to decompose the original property (e.g., the one depicted by $R_1(x, y)$) into several simpler properties (e.g., the ones depicted by $R_2(x, z)$ and $R_3(z, y)$).
+Second, while semantic analysis is generally undecidable~\cite{rice1953classes}, many syntactic properties can be effectively addressed through deterministic, parsing-based analysis.
+Hence, we can analyze semantic properties via prompting while leveraging a parser to derive syntactic ones, thereby removing hallucinations in the syntactic analysis.